syncfusion-content/winui-docs/winui/TreeGrid/ColumnTypes.md

 By default, underlying record is `DataContext` for CellTemplate.
 So you have to define, template for each column to display values based on `MappingName`.

 You can use the same [DataTemplate](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.datatemplate?view=winui-3.0) for all columns to display value based on MappingName by setting [TreeGridColumn.SetCellBoundValue](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.GridColumnBase.html#Syncfusion_UI_Xaml_Grids_GridColumnBase_SetCellBoundValue)  property to `true`.
-Setting `SetCellBoundValue` to true, changes the DataContext for CellTemplate to `DataContextHelper` which has the following members,
+When `SetCellBoundValue` is set to true, the DataContext for CellTemplate is changed to `DataContextHelper` which has the following members,

 * `Value` - Return the value base on `MappingName`.
 * `Record` - Returns the underlying data object.